 [Jalan Pinang, KLCC.]

 Like the rest of central Kuala Lumpur, KLCC is undergoing extensive redevelopment.
-There is a new metro line being built at KLCC East, and new office towers and hotels are being built around that.
+A new MRT line (Putrajaya Line) opened in 2023, and new office towers and hotels are being built around this line.

 KLCC is best if you want a great view of the Twin Towers, if you have a preferred luxury hotel, or are in the area for work.
-For budget travellers I would stick to Chinatown and Bukit Bintang if it’s your first time in KL.
+For budget travellers, I would stick to Chinatown and Bukit Bintang.

 Mid-range (3-4 Stars)

-Holiday Inn Express Kuala Lumpur City Centre is rated 3.5 Stars and is nicely situated to be within walking distance of Bukit Bintang and KLCC.
+Holiday Inn Express Kuala Lumpur City Centre is rated 3.5 Stars and is within walking distance of Bukit Bintang and KLCC.

 Luxury (5 Stars)

-Traders Hotel by Shangri-La is well-known for having one of the best views of the Petronas Towers.
-The hotel faces the park behind the Twin Towers, so there is no other building to obstruct the view.
+Traders Hotel is well-known for having one of the best views of the twin towers.
+The hotel faces the park behind the twin towers, so there is no other building to obstruct the view.

 W Kuala Lumpur is a 5-star hotel that has a swimming pool view of the twin towers.